SneakyHF/TrafficBytes/README.md

 # TrafficBytes

-A repository for storing all TrafficBytes update files.
+A public repository to store all TrafficBytes update files for use with [Squirrel](https://github.com/Squirrel/Squirrel.Windows).